OpenEducationAnalytics/OpenEducationAnalytics/modules/Canvas_Data/README.md

-> **Note:** This module is still in development.
+> **Note:** This module is still in development and has not been tested in a live environment yet.
 This release should be considered 'beta' and may contain bugs.
-Please raise all issues on the GitHub site.
+Please raise all issues on GitHub.

 # Canvas Data Module
 This module allows you to source data from the [Canvas Data v1 API](https://portal.inshosteddata.com/docs/api) including course information, user activity data, assignment results, etc.